gastonstat/tester/README.md

 I developed `tester` to have a set of functions for testing objects in a friendly way, following the so-called [literate programming](http://www-cs-faculty.stanford.edu/~uno/lp.html) paradigm.

-If you want to test if a number is positive you can do something like this:
+Without `tester`: If you want to test if a number is positive, you would do something like this:
 ```ruby
 number = 10
 if (number > 0) TRUE else FALSE
 ```

-That is OK.
-But I still wanted to be able to type something like this:
+With `tester`: There is nothing wrong with the previous way of doing things.
+However, I still wanted to be able to type something like this:
 ```ruby
 # another way
 is_positive(number)
 ```
-This helps me when reading my code.
-Is very visual, very literal.
-It follows the literate programming paradigm!
+This is what `tester` offers you.
+By having functions like `is_positive()`, it helps your code to be more understandable.
+The underlying principle is to have tools that get you closer to the literate programming paradigm!
 That was my purpose for developing `tester`

 ## Installation